gisaia/ARLAS-server/docs/arlas-server-configuration.md

 ## Helm configuration

-[Helm](helm.sh) is a package management system for kubernetes applications.
+**Helm** is a package management system for kubernetes applications.
 Its packaging format is called *charts*.
 A Helm chart is implemented for arlas-server.

 A Helm chart comes with a set of default values.
-In our case, they are found in file [packaging/helm/arlas-server/values.yaml](https://github.com/gisaia/ARLAS-server/tree/develop/packaging/helm/arlas-server/values.yaml).
+In our case, they are found in file [packaging/helm/arlas-server/values.yaml](https://github.com/gisaia/ARLAS-server/tree/develop/packaging/helm/arlas-server/values.yaml){:target="_blank"}.

-When installing the chart, a user can pass its own configuration value (see [this section of the official documentation](https://docs.helm.sh/chart_template_guide/#values-files)):
+When installing the chart, a user can pass its own configuration value (see [this section of the official documentation](https://docs.helm.sh/chart_template_guide/#values-files){:target="_blank"}):

 ```
 helm install -f my_values.yaml packaging/helm/arlas-server